nicolaandreatta/nicolaandreatta/README.md

 ---

 ### About me
-I am currently working at Sas institute as technical consultants.
+I am currently working at Sas institute as technical consultant.
 I've been working for several projects in the bank, insurance and pharmaceutical sector.
 I graduated in Data Science at Nova IMS in Lisbon.
 In this page I share with you some of the projects I developed during my master's degree in the area of Optimization, Queueing theory, Machine learning, Data mining, Deep learning, Text Mining et al.
 Soon I will post some excerpt from the projects I developed in Sas